News & Announcements

 By bringing activity into these shared spaces, your team can get campaigns and functional releases out the door faster, as well as keep tabs on the security posture of your Netlify team and projects.

 We know first-hand that noisy notifications can be a headache.
-The Netlify official Slack app enables your team to subscribe only to the events you need, on a team or site basis, in the relevant public and private channels.
+The Netlify app for Slack enables your team to subscribe only to the events you need, on a team or site basis, in the relevant public and private channels.

 Available notification types

-The Netlify official Slack app enables you to subscribe to:
+The Netlify app for Slack enables you to subscribe to:

 - DNS zone and domain events